 SQI Synthesizer Research Grants

-The SQI Synthesizer Research Grant Program offers seed funding to support early stage, innovative projects in regenerative medicine and connected fields, such as aging, immunology, inflammation, cancer, synthetic biology, and bioelectronics, among others.
-Priority will be given to bold ideas that could yield transformative gains in human healthspans, those with translational potential, and those with strong prospects for future external funding.
+The SQI Synthesizer Research Grant Program offers seed funding to support early stage, innovative projects in regenerative nanomedicine, including those that synergize with connected fields such as aging, immunology, inflammation, cancer, synthetic biology, and bioelectronics, among others.
+Priority will be given to bold ideas that could yield transformative improvements in human healthspan, those with translational potential, and those with strong prospects for future external funding.

 Please review the detailed guidelines below.
 To apply, download this grant application form.